How to Distinguish a Responsible Lender in the Philippines

 Service or processing fee (if any)

-Loan sharks ask for advance processing fees and tell the unsuspecting borrowers that they will not process the loan unless they are paid.
+Loan sharks ask for advance processing fees and tell unsuspecting borrowers that they will not process the loan unless paid.
 After the victims pay, they will never receive a loan.
 Do not trust lenders who ask for advance payments.
 Legitimate lenders never ask for any payments before loan processing.

 Any penalty charge for late amortization payment

 Aside from the interest rate and the processing fee, the lenders can also charge the borrowers with late payment penalties.
-You have signed a loan contract which includes the dates when you have to settle your loan.
+You have signed a loan contract that includes the dates when you have to settle your loan.
 It is legally binding, so you have to pay as agreed.
-If you do not hold your side of the agreement, expect that you will be fined.
+If you do not hold your side of the agreement, expect you will be fined.